vision4cloud/Invoice-Auto-Reader/README.md

 # Invoice Auto Extractor

-This project automatically extracts GSTIN, Invoice Date, and Total Amount from uploaded invoice PDFs using AWS Textract's Analyze Expense API, and sends the extracted info via email using SNS.
+This project automatically extracts GST, Invoice Date, and Total Amount from uploaded invoice PDFs using AWS Textract's Analyze Expense API, and sends the extracted info via email using SNS.

 It’s a completely serverless and scalable solution — perfect for businesses who want to automate invoice data entry and reduce manual work.